BPLboi/NewHacks2024Project/README.md

 - Create playable 2D platformer game in Unity
 - Enable attacks against organizations instead of just individuals, using different attack types eg. SQL Injection
 - Add functionality to existing attacks to increase interactivity and engagement
+- Refine code structure to make it more extensible
+- Refine input functions and error handling to catch edge cases and provide better user experience